 Being a directed net, give just your callsign when the net control station calls for check-ins.
 The use of standard phonetics is encouraged.
 When acknowledged, the net control station will ask if you have any traffic.
 Giving your callsign only when you first check in will reduce doubling and make the net run more smoothly.
 On each portion of the net, check-ins will be accepted first from stations on Salt Spring Island, and then from Vancouver Island, the other Gulf Islands and the mainland.

 There is an informal get-together on 146.595 MHz at 8 am every day.

 We used to use 146.460 MHz, but a D-STAR repeater that showed up near Bellingham on 146.450 MHz early in 2015 made 146.460 MHz all but unusable for many people.
 This repeater has impacted simplex users in the Vancouver and Victoria areas as well as here on Salt Spring Island.
 It is unfortunate that repeaters are starting to show up on the edge of the simplex portions of the band.
 Each one leaves two simplex frequencies un-usable.

 SSARS can be reached by packet by using Winlink Express to send a message to VE7GDH.
-It can be reached on 144.970 MHz through VE7SPR-8, but that node is down for maintenance right now.
+It can normally be reached on 144.970 MHz through VE7SPR-8, but that node is down for maintenance right now.